FireDragonGameStudio/FmvMaker/README.md

 Important for you are the Resources folder (within the **FmvMaker** folder) where you'll be placing your content (videos, images, etc...) as well as your configuration files.
 The Prefabs folder contains default prefabs, especially for prototyping.
 In the Scenes folder are demo scenes, to give you an overview of the comprehensive possibilities of **FmvMaker**.

 If you want to use the demo videos provided by us (Unity doesn't like video files in their AssetStore assets), pls check out the Releases section of this repository.
 Each release will contain a separate .zip file with the current demo videos in it.
 See https://github.com/FireDragonGameStudio/FmvMaker/releases for details.
+For an easier start, we decided to add an online reference for all demo videos.
+For how to use videos from within your Assets folder, check the [FmvMaker configuration](#fmvMaker-configuration) section.

 **VideoData** for FmvMaker is a configuration file stored within its Resources folder (*FmvMaker/Resources/*) and is basically a JSON list of single video elements, which are qualified via their names.
 This means that there is no complex hierarchy to build, each video element stands for its own.
 Please always choose simple, but unique names for your video elements.
 You can compare a video element to some kind of *state*, which will lead to *1 to n* next *states*.
 The previous *state* doesn't matter at all.
 Yes, this leads to a long list of elements, but it also helps to keep things simple.